All I can say is, thank goodness Madhouse got

 It seems that only by contact with others who care for him can Kurapika be redeemed – through the loyalty and humor of Gon and Killua, and through the caring (and music, which indeed hath charms to soothe the savage breast) of Melody.
 Again, though – once the contact ends, it seems as if Kurapika loses himself again.
 The irony of those chains is that they’re a symbol of the way he’s imprisoned himself with his consumption by hate (pardon me for waxing poetic), and he’s even (here we get yet another lesson in Nen) given himself a special “Chain Jail” ability that allows him to imprison Phantom Troupe members with his chains, but with a self-imposed restriction that his heart will stop if he uses it against anyone else.
 I can see that being quite a troubling thing later on – most especially since Hisoka is a counterfeit member.
 What happens if Kurapika tries to use the chains against him, assuming he belongs to the Troupe (perhaps even having seen the press-on tattoo)?

-capture Uvogin – though only with the aftereffects of Rabid Dog’s paralyzing poison still in his system.
+In any event, Chain Jail certainly comes in useful here as Kurapika is able to capture Uvogin – though only with the aftereffects of Rabid Dog’s paralyzing poison still in his system.
 Uvogin is the picture of bravado here, urging Kurapika to kill him while he has the chance, but he doesn’t understand the special ability that Kurapika has crafted just for this moment.
 Given that Kurapika captured him before Mister Blinky could suck the poison out and he still has those leeches headed towards his bladder with no access to the beer he needs to dilute the ammonia level in his urine so the leeches won’t hatch, and kill him from sheer agony as they pass through his urethra (thanks so much for sharing the grim details there, Togashi-sensei), time would seem to be of the essence – and thanks to Machi’s Nen thread, the other members of the Troupe (minus Franklin, on a beer run) are sure to catch up to the Nostrade bodyguards and their prisoner soon enough.
 Given the constantly rising trajectory of the epicness in this arc, I expect things to really go up to eleven next week.

 Gon & Killua’s Hunterpedia: “Shadow Beasts”